SenseNet/sn-preview/docs/install-preview-from-nuget.md

 ![sensenet Preview](https://github.com/SenseNet/sn-resources/raw/master/images/sn-components/sn-components_preview.png "sensenet Preview")

-## The Preview package
+## The SenseNet.Preview.Install package
 This component contains the preview modules needed in sensenet ECM to **access and display** preview images.
 It also contains the mechanism for **initiating preview generation**, when it is available.

 > This package **does not contain** the task executor tool for actually generating preview images, because the tool offered by Sense/Net Inc. uses the [Aspose](http://aspose.com) libraries that cannot be published here.
+The source code written by us however is available here.

 This means that even community customers can install the Preview component and display preview images using the **Document Viewer**, if they create their own *custom tool* for generating preview images.

+> This package also contains demo files and pre-generated preview images so that you can install and try it freely, without having to buy the sensenet ECM or [Aspose](http://aspose.com) licence.

 ## The Aspose package
 There is a separate NuGet package that contains the preview generator tool and other server-side modules needed for generating preview images.
 It is built using the [Aspose](http://aspose.com) libraries and it is available only from a private sensenet ECM NuGet feed.